Engineering: professions, practice and skills 2

 To study this module, normally you should have also completed the OU level 1 module Engineering: professions, practice and skills 1 (T176).

 If you have any doubt about the suitability of the module, please speak to an adviser.

 You’ll have access to a module website, which includes:

 - course-specific module materials

 - assessment details and submission section

 - online tutorial access.

-You’ll also be provided with a printed copy of the residential school handbook and preparatory book, and printed activity notes which will be available at the residential school.
+You’ll also be provided with a copy of the Practical Engineering Handbook, and activity notes.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.

 Any additional software will be provided, or is generally freely available.
 However, some activities may have more specific requirements.
 For this reason, you will need to be able to install and run additional software on a device that meets the requirements below.